 Financial aid is any source of money provided to supplement a student’s financial resources for educational purposes.
-Financial aid typically consists of federal and state grants, scholarships, incentive awards, student loans, Federal Work-Study employment and other third-party providers such as employers and social service agencies.
-One or more sources of financial aid are available to students who attend LCCC either full time or part time.
+Financial aid typically consists of federal and state grants, scholarships, incentive awards, student loans, federal work-study employment and other third-party providers such as employers and social service agencies.
+One or more sources of financial aid are available to students who attend LCCC either full-time or part-time.
 Applications for most of the financial aid referenced herein are available in the Financial Services Center or at www.lorainccc.edu/financialaid.

 The Financial Services Center staff is committed to serving students as they navigate their way through the financial aid process.
-The staff answers questions students may have on completing the Free Application for Federal Student Aid (FAFSA), answering questions about other financial aid including Stafford Loans and scholarships, paying for college and the LCCC student account.
+The staff answers questions students may have on completing the Free Application for Federal Student Aid (FAFSA), answering questions about other financial aid including Federal Direct Stafford Loans and scholarships, paying for college and the LCCC student account.

-Computers are available for student use in the Financial Services Center for completing FAFSA on the web, online entrance loan counseling and scholarship searches.
-Information about tax benefits associated with higher education including the Hope Scholarship can be found online at http://www.irs.gov/pub/irs-pdf/p970.pdf
+Computers are available for student use in the Financial Services Center for completing FAFSA on the Web, online entrance loan counseling and scholarship searches.
+Information about tax benefits associated with higher education including the Hope Scholarship can be found online at http://www.irs.gov/pub/irs-pdf/p970.pdf.

 Types of Financial Aid

-The Department of Education defines financial aid as—Money that is supplied by some source outside of the family to assist with college expenses.
+The Department of Education defines financial aid as money that is supplied by some source outside of the family to assist with college expenses.
 There are two general categories of financial aid:

 - Gift aid which includes grants and scholarships.
 This can be need-based or merit-based and typically does not need to be repaid.
-Need-based aid eligibility is determined by a standardized calculation of your family’s financial data through the Free Application for Federal Student Aid (FAFSA).
+Need-based aid eligibility is determined by a standardized calculation of the family’s financial data through the Free Application for Federal Student Aid (FAFSA).
 Non

 Applying for Financial Aid

 and awards for which they may be eligible.
 LCCC’s priority filing dates are June 1 for fall semester and October 1 for spring semester.
-Applying prior to June 1 and October 1 of each year will enable you to avoid the lines and late rush.
-This avoids untimely delays and ensures maximum award eligibility.
-Early application will allow for the completion of routine processing and possible corrections within the federal and state timelines, and will allow the student reasonable time for personal financial planning.
+Applying prior to June 1 and October 1 of each year will enable students to avoid the lines and late rush.
+Students may also be required to have completed admission applications including all high school and college transcripts on file prior to the release of federal refunds.
+It is recommended that students check their MyCampus account for outstanding items.
+Completion of all items will avoid untimely delays and ensures maximum award eligibility.
+Early application will allow for the completion of routine processing and possible corrections within the federal and state timelines and will allow the student reasonable time for personal financial planning.

 Eligibility and Application for Financial Aid

-- Federal Pell Grant
+- Federal Pell Grant.

-- Federal Supplemental Opportunity Grant (FSEOG)
+- Federal Supplemental Opportunity Grant (FSEOG).

-- Federal Work-Study
+- Federal Work-Study.

-- Federal Direct Loan Program
+- Federal Direct Loan program.

-- Complete the Free Application for Federal Student Aid (FAFSA).
+- Complete the Free Application for Federal Student Aid.

-- Keep copies of all applications, tax forms, and financial documents.
+- Keep copies of all applications, tax forms and financial documents.